Byala is a quiet seaside resort in the central part of the Bulgarian Black Sea coast with an amazing sea view and a quite special beach.

 Cape St. Atanas, located south of Byala, used to be a religious center during the Greek colonization and later on during early Christianity.
 Bulgaria’s biggest antique winery was also discovered here, dating back to the 6th century AD.
 The cape, featuring the ruins of the ancient fortress, a Christian basilica and the winery is open to visitors since 2014.
 Besides the historical monuments, Cape St. Atanas is already worth a visit for the amazing panorama itself.
 On the southern side of the cape there is a nice little beach, a fishing marina and a restaurant.

-Kara Dere, located 6 km north of Byala, is one of the last truly wild beaches in Bulgaria.
+Kara Dere, located 6 km north of Byala, is one of the last truly wild beaches on the Bulgarian Black Sea coast.
 The area has no infrastructure, the spacious beach is surrounded by forests and bushes.
 It is a popular campsite, also favored by the lovers of watersports and nudism.
 The unspoiled sandy beach, spanning over 3 km, can be accessed by car as well.

 Gorica Zoo (BG: Зоопарк Горица) is located near the village of Goritsa, less than 10 minutes (7 km) by car from Byala.
 It’s a nice small zoo featuring mostly rural animals, perfect for families as children can enjoy feeding the animals.
 The zoo also has its own restaurant offering traditional Bulgarian food.

 Byala (BG: Бяла) is located around halfway between the cities of Varna and Burgas (53 and 75 km respectively) along road no 9 (international E87).
 Its southern neighbor, Obzor is only 6 km away.
 The town has good bus connections as several bus services running between Varna and Burgas stop in Byala.

 Quick facts – Byala

 - Municipality: Byala